Benji377/home/pagecontents/posts/ssg-ssr.md

 ---
 title: 'When to Use Static Generation v.s.
 Server-side Rendering'
+short: 'Just some short words to describe whatever you are about to read.'
 date: '2020-01-02'
+rtime: '5 minutes'
 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.